Bertram J. Rodgers: Postwar career

 He was ordered to Europe in March 1954 and commanded U.S. Naval Forces Germany until November 1955, when he was ordered to the United States and attached back to the 12th Naval District.
 Rodgers then served as president of Permanent General Court Martial until his retirement on April 1, 1956.
 He was advanced to the rank of vice admiral on the retired list for having been specially commended in combat.

 Retirement

 Following his retirement from the Navy, Rodgers settled in Coronado, California, where he was active in the Sacred Heart Catholic Church Holy Name Society and the Navy League of the United States.
-He died of heart attack at Coronado Hospital on November 30, 1983, and was buried at sea in accordance with his wishes.
+He died of heart attack at Coronado Hospital on November 30, 1983.

-Admiral Rodgers was preceded in death by his wife, Marie Fischer Rodgers, in 1981 and is survived by three sons: Bertram Joseph Jr., San Francisco; Paul Stephen, Santa Clara; and James Richard, Coronado; a daughter, Mrs. Marie E. Rodgers Casey, Alexandria, Virginia.; 13 grandchildren and a brother and sister.

-His son, Bertram J. Rodgers, Jr., worked as a consultant for an electronics company in Fremont, California, until his retirement in 2016.
+His wife, Marie Fischer Rodgers, died in 1981, They had three sons, Bertram Joseph Jr., Paul Stephen, and James Richard, and a daughter, Mrs. Marie E. Rodgers Casey.
+His son, Bertram J. Rodgers Jr., worked as a consultant for an electronics company in Fremont, California, until his retirement in 2016.